Towards universally optimal sorting algorithms: A natural characterization of sortedness and a simple algorithm

 We call such a subsequence {\it maximal} if it is not contained in a strictly larger subsequence.
 Clearly, if there is more than one maximal subsequence, these are disjoint.
-Let an input contain maximal subsets of size $\alpha_1 , \alpha_2 \ldots \alpha_k$. \\
+Let an input contain maximal subsets of sizes $\{ \alpha_1 , \alpha_2 \ldots \alpha_k \}$ where $\sum_{i=1}^k \alpha_i = n$.
+See Figure \ref{alphadef} for an illustration.
+Explicitly determining the $\alpha_i$s in a given input is straight-forward if we know the sorted sequence but not otherwise.
+Further, we will not distinguish between the permutations of $\alpha_i$'s. \\